HL7/codex-radiation-therapy/input/pagecontent/building_on_mcode.md

 * [mCODE DoseDeliveredToVolume]
   * This extension is used in the 3 CodeX RT profiles based on Procedure
   * CodeX RT extends this extension with:
-    * boolean extensions indicating that the dose is a Point or Primary Plan dose, and indicating whether fractionan was uniform
+    * boolean extensions indicating that the dose is a Point or Primary Plan dose, and indicating whether the fractionation was uniform
     * extensions to capture the delivered fractions and total delivered dose
 * [mCODE ProcedureIntent]
   * This is incorporated as is into the [CodexrtRadiotherapyCoursePrescription] and [CodexrtRadiotherapyPlannedCourse] profiles

 ### Value Sets
 * [mCODE Radiotherapy Treatment Location ValueSet]:
-  * This valueset, based on the the work of TG263 is the basis for specifying treatment locations using SNOMEDCT codes and qualifiers
+  * This ValueSet, based on the work of TG263 is the basis for specifying treatment locations using SNOMEDCT codes and qualifiers
 * [mCODE Cancer Disorder ValueSet]
-  * This valueset is used to specify the reasonCode for radiotherapy in the 9 CodeX RT profiles based on ServiceRequests and Procedures
+  * This ValueSet is used to specify the reasonCode for radiotherapy in the 9 CodeX RT profiles based on ServiceRequests and Procedures

 {% include markdown-link-references.md %}